-Working out how much it really costs to drive in the UK can feel confusing.
-Fuel prices move up and down, and electric charging costs vary depending on where and how you charge.
-That’s why many drivers search for a fuel cost calculator UK — to get a clear idea of their running costs.
+Working out the real cost of driving in the UK can be tricky.
+Fuel prices change weekly, diesel and petrol efficiency varies by car, and electric charging costs depend on where you charge.
+That’s why so many drivers search for a fuel cost calculator UK — to get a clear, up-to-date picture of running costs.

-While we don’t offer an online calculator here, this guide shows you exactly how to calculate fuel cost in the UK yourself, with real-world 2025 prices for petrol, diesel, and electric cars.
+This guide shows you how to calculate fuel costs yourself, with September 2025 UK fuel and energy prices, plus worked-out examples for petrol, diesel, and electric cars.

-How to Calculate Fuel Cost in the UK
+How to Calculate Fuel Costs in the UK (Formula)

 -